Our People

 Principal Investigator and Challenge Lead, Professor in Mathematical Cognition

 Camilla is a Professor of Mathematical Cognition in the Department of Mathematics Education.
-Camilla is principal investigator of CEML and is lead for Challenge 1 focusing on early development of mathematics skills.
+Camilla is the principal investigator of CEML and is Lead for Challenge 1, focusing on early development of mathematics skills.

 Silke Göbel